baetis-ma/motortest/index.md

 <img align="right" width="50%" src="props.png"></img>
 #### Result Discussion
 ##### Initial debug testing was done with a 2 Amp 12 volt wall transformer supply which was really limited to about 20 Watts, even drawing one amp the voltage was reduced by almost a volt.
 The first test was disappointing in that the thrust measurements were much lower than expected, turns out there was a 1045 propellor attached to a clockwise rotating motor (50-50 chance!).
 The propellor was turned upside down and the test repeated with results more in line with expected.
 Next a 1045R propellor was found and attached and the results were vrey similar to the upside down 1045.
+The 1045 and upside down 1045 were both blowing up in other word grenerating negative thrust measuremnts, the absolute value of the thrust was plotted to the right.

 #####
 ## Setting up